avneesh-nolkha/Normalization-RegularizationTechniques/README.md

 3. L1 & L2 Regularization with Batch Normalization
 4. Ghost Batch Normalization (GBN)
 5. L1 & L2 Regularization with GBN

+All the 5 cases have been coded to run automatically in order.
+Please make necessary changes to run a single case.